isomerpages/mse/news/---speeches/_posts/2021-08-26-speech-at-ricoh-eco-action-day-2021-the-future-of-work.md

 description:
 ---

-#### Keynote Address by by Ms Grace Fu, Minister for Sustainability and the Environment, at the Ricoh Eco Action Day 2021: The Future of Work on 26 August 2021
+#### Keynote Address by Ms Grace Fu, Minister for Sustainability and the Environment, at the Ricoh Eco Action Day 2021: The Future of Work on 26 August 2021

 Ladies and Gentlemen,